 Problem

 By default, the index.md file in most documentation generators looks like a standard technical page.
-Creating a high-impact, marketing-grade landing page usually requires a separate web framework (like Next.js or Astro), which adds complexity to your documentation workflow.
+Creating a high-impact, marketing-grade landing page usually requires a separate web framework (like Next.js or Astro).
+This adds complexity to your documentation workflow.

 Why it matters

 Your documentation homepage is often the first interaction a developer has with your product.
-A generic Markdown-parsed page may fail to inspire confidence in your project’s polish and professional quality.
-A custom landing page can better guide users to the most important sections while reinforcing your brand’s visual identity.
+A generic Markdown-parsed page may fail to inspire confidence in your project’s quality.
+A custom landing page guides users to important sections while reinforcing your brand’s visual identity.

 Approach

-docmd provides specialized Hero and Grid containers designed specifically for building premium landing pages.
-For total creative freedom, you can also use the noStyle frontmatter property to take complete control over a page’s HTML and styling.
+docmd provides specialised Hero and Grids containers designed specifically for building premium landing pages.
+For total creative freedom, use the noStyle frontmatter property to take complete control over a page’s HTML and styling.

 Implementation